mikee47/Timezone/README.rst

    These refer to binary files found in release builds of the IANA database and produce accurate results for historical and future dates.

-Note that I avoid these functions for two reasons:
+Whilst it's fine for library code to use these in their implementations, it's something applications should avoid:

-   They're not intuitive
+   - They're not intuitive
-   They're error prone
+   - They're error prone
-   They can introduce unexpected code/data bloat
+   - They can introduce unexpected code/data bloat
-   I'm using C++ dammit.
+   - By themselves, they don't take account of rule changes (you'd need multiple strings)

-It's fine for library code to use these in their implementations, of course.
+   - I'm using C++ dammit.

 IANA says this: